Avhishek-Banjara/Vuln/README.md

 # Modules
 The scanner is modular, meaning you can run all checks or select specific ones using the --modules option.
-.Port Scan
+Port Scan,
-.
-Service Fingerprint
+ Service Fingerprint,
-.
-Web Vulnerability
+ Web Vulnerability,
-.
-SSL/TLS Checks
+ SSL/TLS Checks,
-.
-Header Analysis
+ Header Analysis,
-.
-Directory Brute Force
+ Directory Brute Force,
-.
  CVE Lookup

 # Run a full scan
 vuln https://example.com